 Knee arthritis is a common cause of pain, swelling and stiffness in the knee.
 Knee arthritis is uncomfortable and can make it difficult to run, climb stairs and play sport.
-The London Orthopaedic Clinic offers the very latest treatments from world-leading experts to reduce the pain of knee arthritis, restore movement and help you live a full and active life.
+The London Orthopaedic Clinic offers the very latest treatments from world-leading knee specialists to reduce the pain of knee arthritis, restore movement and help you live a full and active life.

 There is no cure for arthritis but there are a range of effective treatments to ease symptoms and improve function.
 Anti-inflammatories, steroid injections and specialist physiotherapy can relieve pain, reduce stiffness and enhance your knee’s range of movement.
 If these measures have not helped, the expert orthopaedic surgeons can operate on your knee in the London Orthopaedic Clinic’s state-of-the-art operating theatres.
 Following surgery, the expert multidisciplinary team will support your rehabilitation and help you regain fitness, strength and confidence.